orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 More GPIO to Target
 -------------------

-- Problem: gpio must be real time in PRU, PRU Pins limited and almost
+- Problem: gpio must be real time in PRU, PRU Pin-count and workload limited
-- improvement 1: share programming-pins (if not already)
+- improvement 1: share programming-pins (currently not possible)
-- improvement 2: beaglebone AI offers one more PRU and hopefully with more usable pins
+- improvement 2: beaglebone AI offers one more PRU, hopefully with more usable pins
 - assessment:
-   - TODO: more reading
+   - PRU has still 9+ unused pins, even 10 (with current ones) in a register-row, but 8 seems like a more suited number

-Bidirectional GPIO and fast/variable UART to Target
+Bidirectional GPIO and fast/variable UART / SPI to Target
 ---------------------------------------------------

 - Problem: logic signal must be level-shifted and detachable (possible energy transfer) and also high-speed
+- current layout: Target-GPIO are output only, uart bi-dir & recorded in PRU, programmer is in user space (currently not recordable, dedicated pins on nRF52)
-- improvement: change level-changer and muxer if needed
+- improvement: change level-changer and switches / muxer if needed
+- assessment:
+   - bidirectional gpios will be recorded properly, but never react in realtime if handled in python-api
+   - (high-speed) SPI is hardly possible, there are no further dedicated hw-spi that share pru-pins
+   - uart-speeds, TODO: must check with PRU-Documentation,

 Allow user-provided Energy-Traces
 ----------------------------------